-If 3. or 4., is the policy affected by timetables established by other authorities?
-YES / NO relevant public If YES, please provide details: Please answer the following questions to determine priority for tin EQIA.
-On a scale of 1-3, with 1 being the lowest priority and 3 being assess the policy in terms of its priority for EQIA. assess the policy in terms of its priority for EQIA.
-Priority criterion Rating Effect on a well-track and and the second relations (1-3) Effect on equality of opportunity and good relations Social need Effect on people's daily lives Relevance to a public authority's functions Note: The Total Rating Score should be used to prioritise the policy in rank order with screened in for EQIA.
+If 3. or 4., is the policy affected by timetables established by other relevant public authorities?
+YES / NO

+If YES, please provide details:

+Please answer the following questions to determine priority for timetabling the EQIA.
+On a scale of 1-3, with 1 being the lowest priority and 3 being the highest, assess the policy in terms of its priority for EQIA.

+Priority criterion Rating (1-3)

+Effect on equality of opportunity and good relations

+Social need

+Effect on people's daily lives

+Relevance to a public authority's functions

+Note: The Total Rating Score should be used to prioritise the policy in rank order with other policies screened in for EQIA.
 This list of priorities will assist you in timetabling the EQIA.
-Detimetable should be included in the quarterly Section 75 report.
-Proposed date for commencing EQIA: Any further comments on the screening process and any subsequ uent actions?
+Details of your EQIA timetable should be included in the quarterly Section 75 report.

+Proposed date for commencing EQIA: \\\\\

+Any further comments on the screening process and any subsequent actions?